f4exb/sdrangel/plugins/samplesink/bladerf2output/readme.md

 <h3>9: Gain control</h3>

 Use this slider to adjust gain in manual mode.
-The gain varies from -89 to 0 dB in 1 dB steps.
-Thus this is in fact an attenuator
+The gain varies from -23.75 to 66 dB in 0.25 dB steps.
+However only integer values are taken into account.

 <h3>10: Bias tee control</h3>